dassarthak18/ArtixOpenRC-Hyprland/README.md

 ## [Configuring the System](tutorials/install_4.md)

+## Post-Installation

-We are done with the install, so as a duty-bound citizen of the Linux community, I can now execute the following commands:
+We are done with the installation, so as a duty-bound citizen of the Linux community, I can now execute the following commands:

 ```bash script
 pacman -S neofetch